MultiScreenSDK/sample-soundscape-android/README.md

 # SoundScape

-SoundScape is a demo app to demonstrate how to integrate with MultiScreen-enabled Samsung speakers using the MultiScreen Framework API.
-More information, including the application communication protocol can be found [here](https://github.com/MultiScreenSDK/sample-soundscape-tv/blob/master/soundscape.md).
+SoundScape is a sample app to demonstrate how to integrate with MultiScreen-enabled Samsung speakers using the MultiScreen Framework API.
+More information, including the application communication protocol can be found in the `soundscape.md` file in the `sample-soundscape-tv` repository.

 ## Building